ryanspain/sample-pcf-text-input-control/README.md

 ## Build the PCF control

-Install the required NPM packages, and build the control by executing the following command from **📁src/project**.
+Install the required NPM packages, and build the control by executing the following commands from **📁src/project**.

 ```cmd
 npm install